 Eugenia, a broadleaf evergreen shrub also sometimes called brush cherry, is native to South America and is grown in many other warm regions.
 With its bronzy leaves and small, fragrant, white flowers this plant’s long taproot helps make it drought resistant.
 Continue reading to learn about growing Eugenia shrubs as privacy hedges, as well as Eugenia hedge care.

 Eugenia thrives in full sun and can tolerate a bit of shade.
 Eugenia shrubs grow well in varied soil conditions including alkaline, clayish, sandy, acidic, or loamy soil, which makes for a wide range of acceptable planting conditions.
 However, these shrubs do not like wet feet, so well-draining soil is important.
 They are also intolerant of salty environments.

 Eugenia hedge spacing depends on the kind of hedge you want.
 For a dense hedge to block out strong winds, distracting noise, or nosy neighbors, plant the shrubs 3 to 5 feet (1-1.5 m.) apart.

 For an open, informal Eugenia hedge, plant Eugenia shrubs further apart.
 Eugenia shrubs spaced even 10 feet (3 m.) apart can still provide some privacy and will have a more open, airy, and welcoming feel than a solid wall of Eugenia.

 Eugenia Hedge Care

 A Eugenia garden hedge is very fast growing.
-Left alone, Eugenia can grow up to 20 feet tall, but as hedges, they are usually kept trimmed to only 5- to 10-feet tall.
-Because of its dense growing habit, Eugenia can easily be trimmed into formal hedges.
+Left alone, Eugenias can grow up to 20 feet (6 m.) tall, but as hedges, they are usually kept trimmed to only 5 to 10 feet (1.5-3 m.) tall.
+Due to their dense growing habit and thin leaves, Eugenias can easily be trimmed into beautiful formal hedges.